VolQuest - VFL in the NFL report

 VFL in the NFL report

-How did the former Vols fare in week one of play?
+How did the former Vols fare in week two of play?
 Get the details in our VFL in the NFL report.

-Derek Barnett, de, Philadelphia Eagles – Four tackles in the Eagles 32-27 win over the Redskins
+Derek Barnett, de, Philadelphia Eagles – Two tackles including a tackle for loss and two quarterback hurries in the Eagles 24-20 loss to the Falcons.

-Justin Coleman, db, Detroit Lions – Four tackles and a pass deflection in the Lions 27-27 tie to the Cardinals.
+Justin Coleman, db, Detroit Lions – Coleman didn’t record a tackle in the Lions 13-10 win over the Chargers.

-Britton Colquitt, p, Minnesota Vikings – Five punts for an average of 49 yards a punt in the Vikings 28-12 win over the Falcons.
+Britton Colquitt, p, Minnesota Vikings – Six punts for an average of 44 yards a punt in the Vikings 21-16 loss to the Packers

-Dustin Colquitt, p, Kansas City Chiefs – One punt for an average of 51 yards in the Chiefs 40-26 win over the Jaguars
+Dustin Colquitt, p, Kansas City Chiefs – Five punts for an average of 39.2 yards a punt in the Chiefs 28-10 win over the Raiders.

-Morgan Cox, ls, Baltimore Ravens – Cox and the Ravens beat the Dolphins 59-10
+Morgan Cox, ls, Baltimore Ravens – Cox and the Ravens beat the Cardinals 23-17

 Jason Croom, te, Buffalo Bills – Croom is on injured reserve

-Trevor Daniel, p, Houston Texans – The Texans play the Saints Monday night
+Trevor Daniel, p, Houston Texans – Seven punts for an average fo 43.9 yards a punt in the Texans 13-12 win over the Jaguars.

+Josh Dobbs, qb, Jacksonville Jaguars – Dobbs didn’t play in the Jaguars 13-12 loss to the Texans

 Alex Elllis, te, Philadephia Eagles – Ellis is on the Eagles practice squad

-Ramon Foster, ol, Pittsburgh Steelers – Foster and the Steelers loss 33-3 to the Patriots
+Ramon Foster, ol, Pittsburgh Steelers – Foster and the Steelers fell to the Seahawks 28-26.

-Zach Fulton, ol, Houston Texans – The Texans plays the Saints Monday night
+Zach Fulton, ol, Houston Texans – The Texans beat the Jaguars 13-12

-Rashaan Gaulden, db, Carolina Panthers – One tackle in the Panthers 30-27 loss to the Rams
+Rashaan Gaulden, db, Carolina Panthers – Gaulden was in active in the Panthers 20-14 loss to Tampa Bay

-Malik Jackson, dl, Philadephia Eagles – One tackle in the Eagles 32-27 win over the Redskins
+Malik Jackson, dl, Philadephia Eagles – Jackson is out with a foot injury

 Jakob Johnson, lb, New England Patriots — Johnson is on the practice squad

-Alvin Kamara, rb, New Orleans Saints – The Saints play Monday night
+Alvin Kamara, rb, New Orleans Saints – Thirteen carries for 45 yards, one reception for 15 yards in the Saints 27-9 loss to the Rams

 John Kelly, rb, Los Angeles Rams – Kelly is on the Rams practice squad